 Across four key industries, HR professionals seemed to be confronted with 5 prominent people challenges.

 1. Attracting and hiring the right talent

-While there are many outstanding candidates, not everyone is right for your company, and attracting those that are right was proven to be a challenge for many of the HR professionals in the research.
-While the process to find the right person can be arduous, it’s better to wait for the right person rather than bring someone in as a ‘band aid solution.’
+While there are many outstanding candidates, not everyone is right for your company, and attracting those that are right has proven to be a challenge for many of the HR professionals.
+While the process to find the right person can be arduous, it’s better to wait for the right person rather than bring someone in as a ‘band-aid solution.’

 2. Adapting to change

 As the pace of change continues to increase, the ability to manage and adapt to change is vital.
 More often than not HR professionals have to reshuffle, re-arrange, re-coach, and re-skill staff to ensure they too can keep up during times of rapid change or disruption.

 Retaining top talent is always going to be difficult, and was considered challenging by many who participated in our research.
 Those people who thrive and shine in your work environment will do the same in others.
 Luckily, there are helpful and effective strategies that can be implemented to keep these shining stars on your team!

 4. Managers lack coaching skills

 Managers that lack the ability to train and coach their teams correctly is an issue for today’s HR professionals.
 By giving managers the tools and processes to have coaching conversations with their teams provides an opportunity to enhance both individual skills and overall company performance.

 Maintaining employee engagement and developing young leaders is highly important to keep staff motivated.
 However, this is difficult because it’s hard to know what every employee needs to remain engaged, and was a challenge faced by many HR professionals in the research.